Our Story

 I have always seen bread-making as a meditation, a living prayer, where all the elements of life come together to nourish both body and spirit.
 When made with intention, bread carries care, memory, and connection.

-While living in intentional community in Appalachia, I developed our Saj bread recipe, drawing from ancestral Lebanese practices and shaping it through years of experimentation, shared meals and community feedback.
+While living in intentional community in Appalachia, I developed our Saj bread recipe, drawing from ancestral Lebanese practices and my own intuition and research and community feedback.
 The result is a recipe that is simple, gluten-free, inclusive and deeply nourishing, designed to honor tradition while welcoming modern needs.

 For me, making bread is an act of service.
 It fuels community.
 Saj bread is my offering — developed with intention, rooted in heritage, and shared as a bridge between cultures and people.

-This journey has been made possible by the incredible community in Appalachia who supported, tested, and believed in this work.
+This journey has been made possible by the incredible community in Appalachia who supported and believed in this work.
 It truly takes a village.

 This is the beginning of our adventure.

-Thank you for taking the time to read our story — we look forward to connecting and breaking bread with you.
+Thank you for taking the time to read my story — we look forward to connecting and breaking bread with you.

 MEET SOME OF OUR FAMILY